corybuecker/corybuecker.com/content/posts/008-compiling-gnupg-on-apple-silicon-big-sur.md

 ## What about Homebrew?

 These instructions are not meant to be a substitute for [Homebrew](https://brew.sh).
+Homebrew is an excellent package manager run by dedicated contributors.
 At the time I wrote this, Homebrew support for GnuPG on Apple Silicon was still being completed and certified.
-Homebrew is an excellent package manager run by dedicated contributors.
-Strictly due to personal preference, I typically compile programs from source myself.

 ## Build environment